sebastiankasprzak/AzureMonitorAddonForSplunk/Security.md

 All data inputs need this one.
 You could use only one of these across all of your data input instances, or as many as make sense in your security scheme.
 This step is performed by the Azure Security Admin persona.

+#### Create the Service Principal application and get the application ID & Key

 * Follow the steps in this documentation page to create your Service Principal application and key: [Use portal to create Active Directory application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#create-an-active-directory-application).
+* Do the next step on the page: Get the Tenant ID.
+Save it aside for the moment.

+#### Configure Application

-* Once you have the application ID and key, continue down the page to get the tenant ID and assign your application to a role.
+* Do the next step on the page: Assign application to role.
-* Step 1 of Assign application to role is 'Navigate to the level of scope you wish to assign the application to'.
-The scope you want for this Service Principal is your Key Vault.
-So navigate to your Key Vault in the portal.
+* Navigate to your Key Vault in the portal.
 * Assign your application to the Reader role on the Key Vault according to the steps in the document.
-* Give your application the permission to GET secrets from your Key Vault, as depicted:
+* Give your application permission to GET secrets from your Key Vault, as depicted:

 [[images/keyVault1.PNG]]

+### REST API credentials

+The metrics data input requires this one.
+You may use the same Service Principal application for this that you did for Key Vault credentials, or you can create a separate one.
+This step is performed by the Azure Security Admin persona.

+If you're going to create a separate Service Principal for this one, use the same instructions as above.

+Either way, you must:

+#### Configure Application

+* Do the next step on the page: Assign application to role.
+* In this case the scope is your subscription.
+* Assign your application to the Reader role on the subscription according to the steps in the document.